mitchos/pyZscaler/docs/index.markdown

 ## Overview

-With each Zscaler product having its own developer documentation and authentication methods, this SDK simplifies your ability to develop software that uses the Zscaler API.
+With each Zscaler product having its own developer documentation and authentication methods, this SDK simplifies your ability to develop Python software that uses the Zscaler API.

 This SDK uses the [RESTfly framework](https://restfly.readthedocs.io/en/latest/index.html) developed by Steve McGrath.

 The Zscaler APIs expect and return JSON structures with key names in CamelCase.
 This violates PEP-8 and results in code that's hard to read. pyZscaler will seamlessly convert to PEP-8 compliant Snake Case so that your code can remain readable and beautiful.
-Refer to the pyZscaler API documentation at ReadTheDocs to ensure that you are passing correctly named parameters to the class methods.
+Refer to the [pyZscaler Library Documentation](https://pyzscaler.readthedocs.io) at ReadTheDocs to ensure that you are passing correctly named parameters to the class methods.

 ## About This Site